crownstone/bluenet-release/README.md

 # Releases

+## Crownstone 2.1.2
+- Changed mesh channel to 37.

 ## Crownstone 2.1.0
 - Setup is now a single command.
 - RSSI between mesh nodes is now advertised.